Skip to the main content.

 Minimal upfront costs

-One of the most significant advantages of leasing a solar system is that it comes with little to no upfront investment.
+One of the most significant advantages of leasing a solar or battery system is that it comes with little to no upfront investment.
 In fact, most leases are $0-down agreements.
 This means you can get solar panels up and running with minimal start-up cost.

 Of course, you’ll still be making payments throughout the term of the lease (usually fixed monthly payments), but this can be more manageable for some homeowners who can’t or don’t want to make a large upfront investment.